scottstanie/trodi/README.md

 The `labels` dataset gives a `True` for any SAR dates determined to be an outlier.

-In MATLAB, reading the results would use `ncread`:
+In MATLAB, you can read the results using `ncread`:

 ```matlab
 >> ncread('labels_scene.nc', 'labels')